 How to Meditate: The 4-Part Meditation Technique

 There are hundreds of different forms of meditation.
 I have explored in depth at least 20 different forms of meditation, including 10-day silent meditation retreats.
 I now practice 3 or 4 different forms on a regular basis.
-Each of the meditation techniques accomplish different things in my experience.
+Each of the meditation techniques accomplishes different things in my experience.

 Some are calming and centering.
 Some energize and analyze the body.
 Some develop neutral witness or allow insight and wisdom to emerge.